Fishing for complements: Applications

-The suspended subcategory $\sV$ is not covariantly finite in $\Db(\kk Q)$ and therefore it is not the co-aisle of a co-t-structure, see Figure~\ref{A2-example} on page~\pageref{A2-example} for an illustration.
+The suspended subcategory $\sV$ is not preenveloping in $\Db(\kk Q)$ and therefore it is not the co-aisle of a co-t-structure, see Figure~\ref{A2-example} on page~\pageref{A2-example} for an illustration.
 Hence, $X$ cannot be completed \emph{with respect to} $M$.
 However, $X$ can be completed with respect to $N \coloneqq (P_1 \oplus P_2 \oplus P_3)[1]$ because $X$ is two-term with respect to $N$ (see Proposition \ref{bongartz}). \end{example}